Japanese Girls Never Die

 Japanese Girls Never Die (アズミ・ハルコは行方不明, Azumi Haruko wa Yukue Fume) is a 2016 Japanese comedy film directed by Daigo Matsui.
 It is based on a novel by Mariko Yamauchi.
-It was well-received among critics due to its critique of sexism in Japan using the story of a young woman.
+The film was well-received among critics due to its critique of sexism in Japan using the story of a young woman.

 Plot

 The film opens with a montage that includes a group of high school girls entering a movie theatre, Haruko Azumi talking with her divorced friend Eri at their mutual friend Hitomi's wedding, as well as stencil graffiti artists and a burning banner using an image of Haruko's missing person poster from 2015.
 The film then interweaves Haruko's backstory with Aina's story in the present.

 Haruko

 An unmarried Haruko is shopping for her mother when the cashier, Yuji Soga, recognizes her as his former neighbor and childhood friend.
 Haruko leaves a family dinner early to visit Yuji next door, where she informs him that his former crush Hitomi is now married and they bond over a cat they rescued as kids.

 At her accounting firm, Haruko's male coworker suggests dressing more feminine to get a boyfriend.
 When driving home, Haruko sees high school girls beating up Yuji and drives him home.
 Haruko's male coworker points out that their female coworker Yoshizawa is in her late 30s and unmarried.
 Outside, Yoshizawa and Haruko talk about how they are disparaged and underpaid by their colleagues.
 As her relationship with Yuji develops, Haruko tells her coworkers that she now has a boyfriend.

 While driving, Haruko told Yuji that Yoshizawa married a French foreigner from Burkina Faso.
 Yoshizawa and Haruko talk about how shocked their male coworkers were to hear about the marriage and her plans to leave.
 A new female employee is hired at Haruko's company.

 An acquaintance tells Haruko that Hitomi is having an affair with Yuji, who has quit his job.
 Haruko surprises Yuji and arranges a meetup that night, where she kisses him and confronts him about Hitomi, which he denies.
 Haruko confesses her love and is rejected, causing Yuji to storm off and move out of the neighboring house.
 A dejected Haruko hears a loud family argument from her bed and is sent on a shopping trip, during which she disappears.